 In the past, many of these neighborhoods formed tight-knit communities.
-Today, people in Japan move far more frequently, and as a result this sense of community has diminished.
-Still, many neighborhoods in both rural and urban regions form communities around Shinto shrines, business organizations, or neighborhood associations.
-These communities [usually] have police boxes or $\exists j l I \lambda$, where two or three police officers are assigned to cover the neighborhood throughout the day and night.
-Usually quite approachable, they assist others with finding their way around the neighborhoods, as many of the homes are not numbered in order and finding the addresses requires the resources of the knowledgeable police officer at the $\exists j I I \lambda$.
+Today, people in Japan move far more frequently, and as a result this sense of both rural and urban regions form communities around Shinto shrines, business organizations, or neighborhood associations.
+These communities [usually] have police boxes or $\exists j l l l l l$, where two or three police officers are assigned to cover the neighborhood throughout the day and night.
+Usually quite approachable, they assist others with finding their way around the neighborhoods, as many of the homes are not numbered in order and finding the addresses requires the resources of the knowledgeable police officer at the $\exists j l l l l l l l$.